Cheshire Artillery Volunteers: Territorial Force

 The unit was the third field artillery brigade in the TF's Welsh Division.
-In 1912 the Flintshire battery was disbanded and replaced by a 3rd Cheshire Bty at Wistaston Road, Crewe, and in 1913 the unit was redesignated Cheshire Brigade, RFA, when the ammunition column was similarly redesignated.
+In 1912, the Flintshire battery was disbanded and replaced by a 3rd Cheshire Bty at Wistaston Road, Crewe.
+In 1913, the unit was redesignated Cheshire Brigade, RFA, when the ammunition column was similarly redesignated.
 The batteries were each issued with four 15-pounder guns.

 World War I

 Mobilisation

 After the order to mobilise was received on 4 August 1914, the units of the Welsh Division assembled at their drill halls.
 The Cheshire Brigade mobilised at Shiplake Street under the command of Lt-Col Frederick Bonnalie, TD, who had been CO since 1906.

-By 11 August the units had completed their concentration and TF members were invited to volunteer for Overseas Service.
-Four days later the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
-Then on 31 August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
+By 11 August, the units had completed their concentration and TF members were invited to volunteer for Overseas Service.
+Four days later, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
+Then, on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
-In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.
+In this way, duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.